sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 		* Name: **Configuration**
 	* Click on **Save**

-		* Note: Currently, the app is installed, but no icon will show on the ERPNext desktop in the web browser until you create the first DocType!

-5. Enable developer mode in the terminal
+6. Enable developer mode in the terminal

 > ```cd /home/frappe/frappe-bench/sites/[your_site_name]```